SirCameron/ManElectric/README.md

 Javascript will be a good starting point for it's rapid and interactive developmentness.

-So, add yourself to the repo, and post an indication of what you'd like to contribute to the project.
+So, pull this, and add yourself to the bottom of this readme with a description of how you'd like to contribute.
 We'll also need some seniour devs to manage the process here.

+(As for me, I'd just like to be a part of something cool and learn from masters... )

 ## Development Phases